SleepySoft/FreeReq/README.md

 More requirement entry information can be added by editing the metadata.
 The editor ui will automatically generate the editing controls.

+# Update

+## 20230711

++ Add CTRL+F to search whole tree and all content (F3 Find Next, SHIFT + F3 Find Previous)
++ The editor can accept file dropping.
+You can select the following action.
++ The editor supports image and table pasting.
+You can select the following action.
++ Use QWebEngineView for markdown preview (optional) which is better looking than QTextView.

 # Usage

 ![](doc/ui_req_edit.png)